keshav47/fynd-facial-keypoint-detection/README.md

 quantized_predict.predict("./test_images/test_3.jpg")
 ```

-### Post Training Quantization and its impact on Latency and Speed
+### Post Training Quantization and its impact on Latency and Accuracy Metrics

 Tensorflow's [TfLite converter](https://www.tensorflow.org/model_optimization/guide/quantization/training_example#create_quantized_model_for_tflite_backend) is used to convert '.pb' model to '.tflite'.